mjwsteenbergen/markender/components/src/components/md-img/readme.md

 To change the size of the image add the words: `full,medium,small or super-small` to change the size of the image like so: `<md-img small></md-img>`

+To reference an image, one uses the `[fig:x]` where x is the number of the figure.

 ### Collages

 Markdown does not contain a specification to have images on the same line.
 This extension adds this functionality